 The foregoing economic description of "human capital" suggests that a property-based approach to dealing with disparate earning capacity upon divorce (such as putting a value on a professional degree or professional license) will encounter complexities that may overwhelm the legal analysis or the valuation process.
-The more natural way to address this issue is through post-divorce alimony.
+The simpler way to address this issue is through post-divorce alimony.

-III.
-THE LEGAL CONCEPTION OF GOODWILL.
+V. LEGAL CONCEPTIONS OF GOODWILL.

 In some states enterprise goodwill (sometimes called commercial goodwill or professional goodwill) is divisible on divorce and in some states it is not.
 In some states personal goodwill is divisible on divorce and in some states it is not.
 Part of the differences in law results from differences in meaning of the term "goodwill."
 The following discussions break the term "goodwill" down into components that can be more accurately discussed.
-Because some appellate cases use the term "professional goodwill" to mean the enterprise goodwill of a professional business, and other cases use the term "professional goodwill" to mean the personal goodwill of a professional, in order to avoid confusion this Article will not use the term "professional goodwill."
+Because some appellate cases use the term "professional goodwill" to mean the enterprise goodwill of a professional goodwill of a professional, in order to avoid confusion this Article will not use the term "professional goodwill."